evo-biomech/replicAnt/Epic_Mega_Grant/proposal_draft.md

 These awards — totalling over €550,000 in research funding — validate the scientific significance and practical impact of the ecosystem.
 Critically, the BBSRC AI for Bioscience grant explicitly funds work that relies on replicAnt as its synthetic data backbone, demonstrating that the Unreal Engine-based pipeline is already recognised as essential infrastructure by major research funders.

+### Community and Adoption

+replicAnt and its ecosystem are actively used by research groups across three continents.
+Key collaborating laboratories include:

+- **Imperial College London** (Evolutionary Biomechanics Group) — ongoing use in locomotion studies across species, with additional laboratories applying replicAnt to wolf spider behavioural research
+- **Salk Institute for Biological Studies** (Laboratory of Talmo Pereira, USA) — a key collaborator on two fronts: (1) MIMIC-MJX, a framework for training neural controllers that reproduce animal movement in physics simulation, where insect body models are pretrained on replicAnt synthetic data; and (2) the SMILify parametric mesh pipeline, where replicAnt generates 3D training data to learn realistic pose and shape priors from simulation, improving downstream pose prediction accuracy
+- **Spotta Ltd.** (UK) — an industry partner specialising in automated insect monitoring, using synthetic data for pest detection models

+The upstream scanning platform, scAnt, has seen broad global uptake, with an estimated 100 machines built worldwide by universities, research institutions, museums, and artists.
+This demand — spanning both machine learning applications based on digital twins and broader digitisation needs — led directly to the incorporation of scAnt UG (haftungsbeschränkt) to supply scanners commercially.
+The growing user base demonstrates sustained demand for the full pipeline, from 3D scanning through synthetic data generation to deployed computer vision models.

 ### Why Unreal Engine

 Unreal Engine is not a convenience choice — it is the enabling technology. replicAnt depends on UE for: